On Your Side In Workers’ Compensation Claims And Appeals

 Contact Us After A Workplace Injury For A Free Consultation

 To talk to a workers’ compensation lawyer about your claim, call us any day of the week in Georgia at 678-721-0417 or in Auburn, Alabama, law office at 334-604-7927 or in South Carolina at 864-326-3073 or contact us online.
-We have offices in Greenville and Cartersville and serve clients throughout metro Atlanta and all of Georgia and South Carolina.
+We have offices in Greenville, Auburn and Cartersville and serve clients throughout metro Atlanta and all of Georgia, Alabama and South Carolina.